Miracles

 Salvation is the greatest miracle of all

-The purpose of Jesus working miracles was to increase the people’s understanding and validate His being sent from God.
-Although they were amazed at the power of Jesus, many were still skeptical of who He was and did not wholeheartedly follow Him (Mt 12:38,39; Jn 2:11; Act 2:22).
+Jesus had a close dependency on the Father – the divine source of the miraculous power (Jn 5:19).
+The purpose of working miracles was to gain attention to His message, increase the people’s understanding and validate His being sent from God.
+Although they were amazed at the power of Jesus, many were still sceptical of who He was and did not wholeheartedly follow Him (Mt 12:38,39; Jn 2:11; Act 2:22).

 We are to ask (yet not demand) God to miraculously intervene in situations; Jesus declared various signs would accompany His followers (Mt 16:1; Mk 16:17,18; Act 4:29,30; 1 Cor 1:22, 12:28).
 God confirmed or backed up the preaching of the word with signs (Mk 16:20; Act 6:8, 19:11,12; Gal 3:5; Heb 2:4).
-While one of the gifts of the Spirit is the working of miracles, if our faith is dependent on signs and miracles, it is not a mature faith (1 Cor 12:10,28,29).
-We are to follow wholeheartedly, not for what He can do but in love and obedience.
-Seek truth not the wonder of miracles (Mt 24:24).
+While one of the listed gifts of the Spirit is the working of miracles, if our faith is dependent on signs and miracles, it is not a mature faith (1 Cor 12:4-11).
+We are to follow wholeheartedly, not for what He can do for us but in love and obedience regardless if He moves miraculously on our behalf or not.

 He is such a creative God that He seldom operates the same way twice.
 One time a miracle might happen, the next our faith may be severely tried in spite of our belief.
 If no miracle happens, those watching on observe how we live with the issue and if we still love God regardless (Job 13:15).